 More recommendations from BBQ masters like Mark Fenne you can find on the dedicated Weber blog.

-Additionally the manufacturer offers specialised cleaning tools and products as well as cleaning kits under the Weber trademark, designed to meet the needs and specifics of Weber BBQs.
+Additionally, the manufacturer offers specialised cleaning tools and products and cleaning kits under the Weber trademark, designed to meet the needs and specifics of Weber BBQs.

 How to clean a Beefeater BBQ?

 Beefeater also offers both types of BBQ – gas and charcoal.

 Beefeater General Cleaning Guide

 For general cleaning and maintenance, Beefeater manuals advise on following these steps: